appuio/docs/how-tos.rst

 How to access an internal service while developing
 -------------

-E.g. accessing a hosted postgres on port 5432 while developing locally.
+E.g. accessing a hosted PostgreSQL on port 5432 while developing locally.

 To access a service (a single pod, to be more specific) from your local machine, make sure you have installed the OpenShift CLI (as described in the `official documentation <https://docs.openshift.com/online/cli_reference/get_started_cli.html>`__).